 Everyone knows the importance of calcium for healthy bones, but how important are Vitamins K and D?

 There are many factors that can impact the bone health of millions of American adults, which can lead to fragile bones and high fracture risk.
 Vitamin K2 plays an essential role in overall bone health through its involvement in the production of bone proteins.
-One such protein is osteocalcin (OC), a Vitamin K-dependent protein (VKPD) produced during bone formation by specialized bone cells called osteoblasts.
+One such protein is osteocalcin (OC), a Vitamin K-dependent protein produced during bone formation by specialized bone cells called osteoblasts.
 Healthy levels of OC are necessary for maintinaing bone health and density.

 Vitamin D is essential for strong bones as well because it helps the body use calcium from diet and supplementation appropriately.
 Low levels of Vitamin D have been associated with soft and brittle bones and are likely due to the fact that without D, the body can only absorb between 10-15% of its dietary calcium.
 Adequate levels of Vitamin D help the body with calcium absorption, supporting bone health, and immune function.

 The Importance of Vitamin K2 in Cardiovascular Health